lgalaz/fullstack-javascript/react/Hooks_useState_useEffect_useMemo_useCallback/explanation.md

 }
 ```

+Note: `setItems((prev) => [...prev, 4])` uses the functional update form, so it always appends to the latest array.
+In this example, each click adds another `4`, so yes, it would produce `[1, 2, 3, 4, 4, 4, ...]`.
+If you want to add a dynamic value instead, replace `4` with the value you intend to append.

-`useMemo` is a performance hint, not a guarantee.
+`useMemo` is a performance hint, not a guarantee (it suggests React can reuse a cached value, but React is free to recompute if it wants).
 React may discard memoized values under memory pressure (when it needs to free memory, it can drop cached values and recompute later).

 ## useCallback